BlastSlimey/shapezipelago/README.md

 - pinned shapes unpin after receiving upgrades
 - wire layer not showing in vanilla
 - later level requiring less amount than previous
+- king of efficency might softlock if rotating required but only got ccw rotator so far, maybe fix by requiring cw rotator for that location?

 ### Technicalities
 - Build input box in HUD class